tkw1536/YAWSL/README.md

 # YAWSL
 Yet another web server library for node.js.

 (c) Tom Wiesing 2013

-It is compatible with http.createServer.
+It is compatible with `http.createServer`.

 You can use it for example like this:

 	var yawsl = require('yawsl');